apache/dubbo-website/docs/en-us/developers/contributor-guide/software-donation-guide_dev.md

 # Software donation guide

-Before you go through this guide, make sure you have confirmed with PPMC that a SGA is actually needed.
+Before you go through this guide, make sure you have confirmed with PMC that a SGA is actually needed.

-If you are donating significant amount of code or documentation to Apache Dubbo (incubating), you will be required to sign a [Software Grant](https://www.apache.org/licenses/#grants) before your code/doc could be merged.
+If you are donating significant amount of code or documentation to Apache Dubbo , you will be required to sign a [Software Grant](https://www.apache.org/licenses/#grants) before your code/doc could be merged.

 #### Steps